AGMR-Net: Attention Guided Multiscale Recovery framework for stroke segmentation: Results and Discussion

-To more effectively illustrate the extraction of higher-level features that contribute to the segmentation task, we quantitatively support this by the weights of each channel in the cross-feature fusion module.
-Because high-quality features allow better identification of segmentation lesions, the variability between each feature increases and each channel is a response to the input feature map to the feature, so the variability between channels increases and the difference between each channel weight value increases \cite{28}.
-As shown in Fig. \ref{fig10}, (b) and (d) are the weights of all channels of the 2D feature map after adding the cross-feature fusion module, respectively.
+{\bf (3)Significant representation of target spatial information can guide the network to extract target-specific features.} To illustrate more effectively the CPA module can guide the network to extract target-related features, we quantitatively support this by the weights of each channel in the cross-dimensional feature fusion module.
+Because high-quality features allow better identification of segmentation lesions, the variability between each feature increases and each channel is a response to the input feature map to the feature, so the variability between channels increases, and the difference between each channel weight value increases {28}.
+As shown in Fig. \ref{fig:11}.(b) and (d) are the weights of all channels of the 2D feature map after adding the cross-dimensional feature fusion module, respectively.
 Observing the vector map, the color difference of the vector map increases after adding CPA at each stage, both the channel weight value variance increases, especially in (d), the difference of the weight value variance is more obvious, which proves that the network extracts higher quality features after the CPA module.
-This is because as the network deepens, our CPA module provides more accurate information about the location of the lesion, as shown in Fig. \ref{fig10}, and the extracted features are more differentiated and related to the segmentation target, which will also cause the difference between channels to increase.
+This is because as the network deepens, our CPA module provides more accurate information about the location of the lesion, as shown in Fig. \ref{fig:11}, and the extracted features are more differentiated and related to the segmentation target, which will also cause the difference between channels to increase.